Ternary-Computer-System/GargantuRAM/README.md

 ## Overview

 The **GargantuRAM 1.5 PRE** is the reference development board for the 5500FP CPU module.
-It accepts the CPU module via an edge connector and provides all the supporting infrastructure needed to run and program the processor: static RAM, mass storage, serial communication, and the analog circuitry that translates between binary logic levels and the balanced ternary voltage domain (±3.3 V).
+It accepts the CPU module via an edge connector and provides all the supporting infrastructure needed to run and program the processor: static RAM, mass storage, serial communication, and a ternary/binary bridge that adapts the signals of the 5500FP ternary CPU to the binary circuitry of this board, allowing immediate use of standard binary peripherals.

 The board is implemented on an **Efinix Trion T120F484** FPGA and clocked at **20 MHz** via a dedicated on-board oscillator, ensuring a clean and stable reference for the CPU module.